p-brane/sky130-apd-workshop/README.md

 ### OpenLANE

 The files supplied from the [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign) repository contain a custom inverter that will be used in the `picorv32a` design.
 The inverter is called `sky130_vsdinv` in the libraries.
-If a different name is used then the `sky130_vsdinv` macro must be renamed in the libraries so that the `run_synthesis` tools can find the `sky130_jayinv` and I have named it.
+If a different name is used then the `sky130_vsdinv` macro must be renamed in the libraries so that the `run_synthesis` tools can find the `sky130_jayinv` as I have named it.

 To use the sky130_jayinv inverter, The libraries `sky130_fd_sc_hd__typical.lib`, `sky130_fd_sc_hd__slow.lib`, and `sky130_fd_sc_hd__fast.lib` in the src folder were modified with the new name `sky130_vsdinv` -> `sky130_jayinv`.